IntuitionAmiga/MC64000/docs/bytecode/InstructionsDataMove.md

         fmoves.<l|q|d> <ea(s)>, <ea(d)>

-* Operand size refers to destination.
+* Operand size suffix refers to destination.
-* Source operand is interpreted as a 32-bit floating point value and converted to target format.
+* Source operand is interpreted and accessed as a 32-bit floating point value and converted to target format.
 * Loss of precision occurs for long and quad target.

 | Mnemonic | Bytecode | Ext 0 | ... | ... | ... |